 Stem cell transplant.
 A stem cell transplant is a procedure to replace your diseased bone marrow with healthy bone marrow.

 Before a stem cell transplant, you receive high doses of chemotherapy or radiation therapy to destroy your diseased bone marrow.
 Then you receive an infusion of blood-forming stem cells that help to rebuild your bone marrow.

 You may receive stem cells from a donor, or in some cases, you may be able to use your own stem cells.
 A stem cell transplant is very similar to a bone marrow transplant.
 Living with leukemia must be dreadful.
 I cannot begin to imagine.

 Coping and support

 A diagnosis of leukemia may be devastating — especially for the family of a newly diagnosed child.
 With time you’ll find ways to cope with the distress and uncertainty of cancer.
+There are certain leukemia symptoms in adults.
 Until then, you may find it helps to: